OpenMDAO/POEMs/POEM_096.md

 ## Description
 An option would be added to toggle between optimizing the objective function or the sum of the constraint violation at the problem or driver level.
-This PEOM is being submitted without a suggested implementation.
+This POEM is being submitted without a suggested implementation.